stablestream/darkstar/README.md

 # Hi

-hey there. this repository will be reserved for an upcoming project of mine.
+hey there. this repository will be reserved for a school project.